 When talking to a person who is adapted to speaking languages other than English, here are a few strategies that you can use:

-Henceforth, acknowledging and respecting cultural differences is vital for effective cross-cultural communication.
+Henceforth, in the clash of eastern vs western Cultures, acknowledging and respecting cultural differences is vital for effective cross-cultural communication.

 Strategies to empower culturally appropriate CALD background meaning ensures culturally appropriate responses.

 Therefore, CALD Australia is a culturally diverse population, and the development of culturally competent practice is an ongoing process.

 To emphasize CALD meaning in Australia recognises success when working with a large group of people from a diverse environment.

 However, the commitment to developing skills and knowledge to work effectively with diversity is critical that ensures the needs of all communities are met in Australia.